 Bitcoin has gained a lot of interest and attention after it skyrocketed to approximately $17,500 (USD) in late 2017.
-Since then, Bitcoin and other alt-coins (LiteCoin, Ethereum etc.) have been the subject of wide ranging interest across the media.
-This article sets out to clarify the most popular misconceptions surrounding Bitcoin.
+Since then, Bitcoin and other alt-coins (LiteCoin, Ethereum etc.) have been the subject of wide-ranging interest across the media.
+So here are the most common Bitcoin myths, debunked.

 Bitcoin is a ‘bubble’ waiting to burst.